Systems-Imaging-Bioinformatics-Lab/steven_chinn_HNSCC_project/README.md

 # HNSCC Project

 Data analysis on Head and Neck Stem Cell Cancer (HNSCC) project with Molly Heft Neal and Steven Chinn.
-Analysis was done by Stephanie The.
+Analysis was done by Stephanie The and Anand Shankar.
 Two main analyses:
 1) Primary tumor analysis
     - scRNA: processing, cell scoring, and CNV